 Manga Saint Hilare - 'Outsiderism'

 When a release starts off with a track like 'Outsiderism' your whole expectations of the project rise.
-Thankfully Grime vet Manga Saint Hilare knows how to keep the levels high consistantly.
+Thankfully, grime vet Manga Saint Hilare knows how to keep the levels high consistently.
 'Outbursts from the Outskirts' did just that.
-Hailed as one of, if not THE best Grime projects of 2017, Manga gained mass applauds for his efforts on 'Outbursts from the Outskirts' (solely produced by Lewi B) with countless quotes, merch sold and a sold out headline show in November.
+Hailed as one of, if not THE best grime projects of 2017, Manga gained mass applauds for his efforts on 'Outbursts from the Outskirts' (solely produced by Lewi B) with countless quotes, merch sold and a sold out headline show in November.
 2017 has been the best solo year yet for Manga and it's looking to continue into 2018.

 Dizzee Rascal - 'Wot U Gonna Do?'

-Last year saw the man who wrote the Bible of Grime albums returned to the genre fully.
-It's been years since Dizzee Rascal put out a collection of music that's predominatly Grime.
+Last year saw the man who wrote the Bible of grime albums return to the genre fully.
+It's been years since Dizzee Rascal put out a collection of music that's predominantly grime.
 Like Manga's project, any track from 'Raskit' could have been chosen to feature in the top five, but 'Wot U Gonna Do?' makes the cut.
 Dizz asks what are your future plans once all the fans have gone, the moneys drying up and your sales aren't what they once were?
-It's a sly warning to other artists to think ahead and get everything in order incase music doesn't work out for you afterall.
+It's a sly warning to other artists to think ahead and get everything in order incase music doesn't work out for you after all.
 How many season wonders have we had in this country?

 Grim Sickers feat.
 P Money, Jaykae, Kurupt FM, President T & Funky Dee - 'Kane Allstar Remix'

 One of the most hype and energy filled tracks of 2017.
 Whilst the original was great, getting half a dozen MC's to hop on a remix was even better.
-A simple concept of basing the track around repeating 'Kane', but getting Kurupt FM on for a Grinder and DJ Beats back-to-back special was genuis.
+A simple concept of basing the track around repeating 'Kane', but getting Kurupt FM on for a Grindah and DJ Beats back-to-back special was genius.
 Hilarious and actually quite good bars too, funny enough.